-Review of the Financial Advisers Act 2008 and the Financial Service Providers (Registration and Dispute Resolution) Act 2008
+This followed an extensive review of the Financial Advisers Act 2008 and the Financial Service Providers (Registration and Dispute Resolution) Act 2008 by MBIE.

-The Ministry of Business, Innovation and Employment has been reviewing the Financial Advisers Act 2008 and the Financial Service Providers (Registration and Dispute Resolution) Act 2008.
+Report on the Review of the operation of the Financial Advisers Act 2008 and the Financial Service Providers (Registration and Dispute Resolution) Act 2008

 Report on the Financial Services Providers Register (FSPR)

 In August 2015 MBIE reported to the Minister of Commerce and Consumer Affairs on the operation of the registration part of the Financial Service Providers Act.
 This was a five year review written into the Act.
-Recognising the interdependence between the Financial Service Providers Act and Financial Advisers Act, the findings outlined in this report will feed into the wider review of those two Acts.
-Recommendations will be made to the Minister of Commerce and Consumer Affairs in July 2016.
+Recognising the interdependence between the Financial Service Providers Act and Financial Advisers Act, the findings outlined in this report were fed into the wider review of those two Acts.

 Resources for the review